 8. Are you using heading tags appropriately?

 Heading tags (H1, H2, H3 etc.) are visual cues to your website visitors.
-They suggest importance of that part of the text.
+They suggest the importance of that part of the text.
 This helps them understand something about the type of content underneath the heading text.
-Multiple heading sizes should be used in order create a hierarchical structure for your content.
+Multiple heading sizes should be used in order to create a hierarchical structure for your content.
 This makes it easier for users to navigate through your document.

 9. Is your website is responsive?